 - The Impella 2.5 is a catheter-based assist device designed to directly unload the left ventricle, reduce myocardial workload and oxygen consumption and increase cardiac output.

-Westchester Heart & Vascular offers several types of ventricular assist devices including HeartMate I, HeartMate II, Thoratec paracorporeal and implantable, the Jarvik 2000 and Abiomed AB5000.
-Westchester Heart & Vascular physicians also participate in clinical trials with mechanical assist devices, affording patients access to promising treatments years before they are available to the general public.
+Westchester Heart and Vascular offers several types of ventricular assist devices including HeartMate I, HeartMate II, Thoratec paracorporeal and implantable, the Jarvik 2000 and Abiomed AB5000.
+Westchester Heart and Vascular physicians also participate in clinical trials with mechanical assist devices, affording patients access to promising treatments years before they are available to the general public.

 - The HeartMate II, FDA-approved in April 2008 as a bridge to transplant, is a high-speed, axial flow, rotary blood pump that produces no pulsatile action.
 At 1.5 inches by 2.5 inches, it is smaller than other LVADs and may be suitable for adults of small stature.
 Patients can wear a portable battery pack around the waist that permits the pump to operate tether free for three hours.
 It is currently in clinical use as a Bridge to Transplant, and an ongoing clinical trial is investigating its use for Destination Therapy.